FIWARE/catalogue/README.md

 -   The [Stellio Context Broker](https://github.com/stellio-hub/stellio-context-broker) Generic Enabler is another alternative NGSI-LD Broker

+#### Data Connectors

-Accompanying a Context Broker component as part of Core Context Management:
+Accompanying a Context Broker component as part of Core Context Management, a number of Data Connectors are available:

 -   The [STH Comet](https://github.com/telefonicaid/fiware-sth-comet/) Generic Enabler brings the means for storing a short-term history of context data (typically months) on MongoDB